fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 > This tutorial assumes that you have a preview environment of Fleet up and running.
 Check out [the "Try Fleet" instructions](../../../README.md#try-fleet) on how to start a preview environment of Fleet.

-This tutorial covers the following Fleet concepts:
+In this tutorial, we'll cover the following Fleet concepts:

 - Where to see your devices in Fleet
 - How to add Fleet's standard query library
 - How to ask questions about your devices by running queries

-### Devices in Fleet
+### Where to see your devices in Fleet

 Once you log into Fleet, you're presented with the **Hosts** page.
 In Fleet, devices are refered to as "hosts."

-On this page you'll see 7 hosts.
+On this page you'll see 7 hosts by default.
 These hosts are simulated Linux devices, and like the Fleet preview environment, they're running locally on your computer in Docker.

-In this tutorial you'll be asking questions about these devices by running some queries against them.
+For this tutorial we'll be asking questions about these devices by running some queries against them.

-### Add queries
+### How to add Fleet's standard query library

 Fleet uses queries to determine the information to return from your devices.
 Put simply, a query is a specific question you can ask about your devices.